How to disseminate your research SBA Research Support

 The course takes its cue from the training meetings that the PhD Office organises periodically in collaboration with the University Digital Library as a moment of discussion and in-depth study on these topics.

-In 2022, the course was held electronically on the Zoom platform.
-The modules contain recordings of the 5 meetings and slides of the speeches.
+The course is held online on the Zoom platform.
+The modules contain recordings of the meetings and slides of the speeches.

 Research at Ca' Foscari